 - F. Parental consent. - Informed parental consent as defined in 34 CFR Sec.
 300.9 shall be obtained in compliance with 34 CFR Sec.
 300.300 before - (a) conducting an initial evaluation or reevaluation; and - (b) initial provision of special education and related services to a child with a disability.
 Consent for initial evaluation shall not be construed as consent for initial provision of special education and related services.
 If parental consent is not provided for the initial evaluation or the parent fails to respond to a request to provide consent, the public agency may, but is not required to, pursue the initial evaluation of the child by utilizing the due process and mediation procedures in Subsection I of 6.31.2.13 NMAC. - (2) Pursuant to 34 CFR Sec.
-300.300(d)(1), parental consent is not required before - (a) reviewing existing data as part of an evaluation or a reevaluation; or
+300.300(d)(1), parental consent is not required before - (a) reviewing existing data as part of an evaluation or a reevaluation; or - (b) administering a test or other evaluation that is administered to all children unless, before

-JEMEZ MOUNTAIN PUBLIC SCHOOL will begin the process of obtaining parental consent for initial evaluation by identifying the parent and contacting the parent through various means such as by phone or through written correspondence, or by speaking to the parent in parent-teacher conferences.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS will begin the process of obtaining parental consent for initial evaluation by identifying the parent and contacting the parent through various means such as by phone or through written correspondence, or by speaking to the parent in parent-teacher conferences.
 (See 71 Fed.
 Reg.
 46629 (August 14, 2006))

 An initial evaluation of a child is the first complete assessment of a child to determine if the child has a disability under the IDEA, and the nature and extent of special education and related services required.
-Once a child has been fully evaluated, a decision has been rendered that a child is eligible for services under the IDEA, and the required services have been determined, JEMEZ MOUNTAIN PUBLIC SCHOOL will consider any subsequent evaluation of a child to be a reevaluation.
+Once a child has been fully evaluated, a decision has been rendered that a child is eligible for services under the IDEA, and the required services have been determined, JEMEZ MOUNTAIN PUBLIC SCHOOLS will consider any subsequent evaluation of a child to be a reevaluation.
 (See 71 Fed.
 Reg.
 46640 (August 14, 2006))

-JEMEZ MOUNTAIN PUBLIC SCHOOL will use reasonable efforts to obtain parental consent.
-JEMEZ MOUNTAIN PUBLIC SCHOOL will document its efforts to obtain parental consent, and maintain such documentation in the child's special education file.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS will use reasonable efforts to obtain parental consent.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS will document its efforts to obtain parental consent, and maintain such documentation in the child's special education file.
 The level of effort shall be appropriate to the situation.
-The actions of JEMEZ MOUNTAIN PUBLIC SCHOOL when seeking parental consent will reflect genuine effort and will include more than one effort or means.
+The actions of JEMEZ MOUNTAIN PUBLIC SCHOOLS when seeking parental consent will reflect genuine effort and will include more than one effort or means.